 - First aid: Ibuprofen, sunscreen, a few bandaids, foil mylar survival blanket, tweezers, nail clippers, Polysporan spray, rubbing alcohol wipes.
 Medications or vitamins.

-- Foot care kit: A tube of Vaseline, paper surgical tape, needle and white thread wrapped around bristol board.
+- Foot care kit: A tube of Vaseline, paper surgical tape, or flocked Omnifix tape (our favourite)needle and white thread wrapped around bristol or cardboard.

 - Laundry soap either bar or small bottle of suds.